masgils/QSAR_KING/README.md

 >m02

 #### 5. test.txt (Optional)
 Manually specify which compounds are used as test sets.
 If there is no such file, the program will randomly pick one-fifth of the compounds as a test set.
-For example, m02 is in the test set and m01,m03 are in the training set, The text file will be:
+For example, m02 is in the test set and m01,m03 are in the training set, the text file will be:

 >m02